Fred Fisher

-Fred Fisher (born Alfred Breitenbach, September 30, 1875 – January 14, 1942) was a German-born American songwriter and Tin Pan Alley music publisher.
+Fred Fisher (born Alfred Breitenbach; September 30, 1875 – January 14, 1942) was a German-born American songwriter and Tin Pan Alley music publisher.

 Biography

 Fisher was born in Cologne, Germany.
 His parents were Max and Theodora Breitenbach.
 After visiting the United States in 1892, he immigrated in 1900, where he adopted the name Fred Fischer.
 He founded the Fred Fischer Music Publishing Company in 1907.
-During World War I he changed his surname to Fisher to make it seem less Germanic.
+During World War I he changed his surname to Fisher to make it seem less German.